Causes, Effects and Solutions to Industrial Pollution on Our Environment

 With the coming of the Industrial Revolution, humans were able to advance further into the 21st century.
 Technology developed rapidly, science became more advanced, and the manufacturing age came into view.
-With all of these comes one more effect: industrial pollution.
-Earlier, industries were small factories that produced smoke as the primary pollutant.

 However, since the number of factories was limited and worked only a certain number of hours a day, the levels of pollution did not grow significantly.
-But when these factories became full-scale industries and manufacturing units, the issue of industrial pollution started to take on more importance.

-What is industrial pollution?
+What is Industrial Pollution?

 We abuse land because we regard it as a commodity belonging to us.
 When we see land as a community to which we belong, we may begin to use it with love and respect.